plaguss/reducto/docs/developer_guide.rst

 Developer Guide
 ===============

-Here resides the doc for the reducto modules.
+Here resides the documentation for the reducto modules.

-CLI
+This may be interesting if you are curious of how it works reducto under the hoods.

+cli
 ---

+Contains a single function which would be generated when running *flit install* locally, or when pip installing the package.

 .. automodule:: reducto.cli

 .. autofunction:: reducto.cli.main

-Reducto
+reducto
 -------

+Contains the class representing the application.
+When the program is invoked, the code called from main is defined in this module.

 .. automodule:: reducto.reducto